lucienimmink/why-lit-is--/content/index.md

 --

-Take template literals for rendering templates and combine them with web components for lifecycle management, event handling and encapsulation of style and function you get LIT.
+Take template literals for _rendering_ templates and combine them with web components for _lifecycle management_, _event handling_ and _encapsulation_ of style and function you get LIT.

 --